-• Sampling parameters for powdered spices (incremental and aggregate sample sizes) remain in square brackets for further discussion and resolution at CCCF18.
+Sampling parameters for powdered spices (incremental and aggregate sample sizes) remain in square brackets for further discussion and resolution at CCCF18.

-Arab countries may support the ongoing Codex work to develop harmonized sampling plans for total aflatoxins and ochratoxin A in spices, commodities of relevance to the region's trade and food safety systems.
+Member countries may support the ongoing Codex work to develop harmonized sampling plans for total aflatoxins and ochratoxin A in spices, commodities of important relevance to several regions' trade and food safety systems.